SamGamgy/ECommerceReactApp/README.md

 This is currently in progress..

 ToDo:

-Integrate Duplicate Cart Items into single Cart Item.
+Integrate cart totals into Summary Component
-Fix Styling Bugs in Checkout Forms
+Fix Styling in Checkout Forms
-Get Cart Total Calculator working with Cart Items.
+Responsiveness queries

 Stock images from Pexels